-- 5. Redefine and prioritize the ENDS to provide guidance for the development of the next year's budget September. - 6.
-Send annual report to owners October. - 7.
-The Board will share the Report Card with its stakeholders, through a variety of mechanisms, including presentations to civic groups and linkage meetings with various segments of the community. - -- This policy adopted on 10-16-97
+- Complete evaluation of President's performance and salary review April. - 4.
+Redefine and prioritize the ENDS to provide guidance for the development of the next year's budget September. - 5.
+Send annual report to owners October.

+- 6. Complete Annual Board Self-Evaluation (which shall include both collective and individual evaluations.)
+October - 7.
+The Board will share the Report Card with its stakeholders, through a variety of mechanisms, including presentations to civic groups and linkage meetings with various segments of the community.

+-- This policy adopted on 10-16-97